fredun/docs/snippets.md

 - Modules as first-class values?
   - Similar to OCaml's functors
   - needs support in the type system
-  - we can have functions that transform modules (think dependency injection!)
+  - we can have functions that consume/return/transform modules (think dependency injection!)

 ```
 module MyModule {